 Claude F. Bragdon

 In addition to architecture, he wrote and lectured on a wide array of topics, including theosophy, yoga, theater, and the occult.
 He established the Manas Press in 1909 to publish his theosophy work and the poetry of Adelaide Crapsey.
 Bragdon eventually moved to Manhattan and designed theatrical sets for Walter Hampden.
-His work can still be seen all over Rochester today.
+His work can still be seen around Rochester today.
 He taught at Mechanics Institute from 1894-1897.